markgordon22/Dublin-slang/README.md

 * [Autoprefixer](https://autoprefixer.github.io/)
     - to add vendor prefixes to css
 * [Materialize 1.0.0](https://materializecss.com/)
     - used for responsiveness and styling purposes.
-Materialize was used for cards,navabar,footer and buttons.
+Materialize was used for cards,navbar,footer, sidenav and buttons.
 * [MongoDB](https://www.mongodb.com/1)
     - MongoDB - used to host data on site.
 * [HTML freeformatter](https://www.freeformatter.com/html-formatter.html)